metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

    fail-if=namelist:coffee=cup_volume < namelist:coffee=machine_output_volume;

-You can also use this as a shorthand for the current (metadata section) id - e.g.:
+You can also use this as a shorthand for the current (metadata section) id
+- e.g.:

 .. code-block:: rose

    [namelist:coffee=daily_amount]
    fail-if=this < namelist:coffee=daily_min or this >= namelist:coffee=daily_max;

-There is also some array shorthand, which we'll demonstrate later.
+There is also an array shorthand, which we'll demonstrate later.

 Note that the ``;`` at the end is optional when we only have one expression (it's a delimiter), but it's better style to keep it.

 Example